kmccol1/kyle-mccolgan/README.md

 ## About Me

 Hi, I'm Kyle!
-I'm a web developer and IT security enthusiast based in Saint Louis.
-My passion lies in building efficient, user-friendly websites and secure network solutions.
-I have experience in front-end development, network programming, and information security, with a focus on creating scalable and high-performance applications.
+I'm a web developer and IT security enthusiast based in Saint Louis with a focus on creating efficient, user-friendly websites and secure, scalable network solutions.
+With experience in front-end development, network programming, and information security, I bring a balanced approach to both usability and security in every project.
+My work emphasizes high performance, resilience, and a seamless user experience, whether I’m designing a web interface or building backend functionality.

-Feel free to explore my projects and reach out if you'd like to collaborate or learn more!
+Feel free to explore my projects—I'd love to connect with others who are passionate about building innovative, secure tech solutions.
+Let’s create something great together!

 ## Skills
 - Programming Languages: Experienced in HTML, CSS, and JavaScript for web development, and C++ for building efficient applications.